 - 25 Best Things to do in Los Angeles

 - 10 Best Scenic Drives in Los Angeles

 - 15 Biggest Mistakes to Avoid When Visiting LA

 This post contains affiliate links.
 If you book or buy something through one of these links, we may earn a commission at no extra cost to you.
 You can read our full disclosure here.

 Best Time to Visit California Coastal Towns

 California’s predictably agreeable weather is enveloped by fog in part of May and most of June near the coast.
 June gloom, is the chilly Pacific Ocean’s stubborn reaction to the onset of warm summer days.

-The Top 10 Coastal Towns in California
+The Top Coastal & Beach Towns in California

 Heading from the north to the south, the coastal landscape will transition gradually from a rugged, windswept look to welcoming, wide, white sand beaches.
 These areas have coastal towns that feel like the perfect match for their location.